-- 8.1 The system will consider the current consumer debtors after any payments received in the first month of the next financial year has been taken into account. - 8.2.
-The total balance of accounts with a handed over portion is considered bad debts after any payment received in the first month of the new financial year has been deducted. - 8.3.
-The municipality has to make provision for the debts that are identified as being irrecoverable.
-However, the municipality must ensure that all the means applicable to recover the debts as outlined in the Debt and Credit control policy are utilized. - 8.4 Provision for bad debts on municipal accounts will therefore be calculated as follows: - 8.4.1.
-Up to 90 days debt is not be considered bad - 8.4.2.
-91-120 days 25% of the debt is considered bad - 8.4.3 121-365 days 50% of the debt is considered bad - 8.4.4 365 days 100% of the debt is considered bad
+- 8.2 The system will consider the current consumer debtors after any payments received in the first month of the next financial year has been taken into account. - 8.3.
+The total balance of accounts with a handed over portion is considered bad debts after any payment received in the first month of the new financial year has been deducted. - 8.4 The municipality has to make provision for the debts that are identified as being irrecoverable.
+However, the municipality must ensure that all the means applicable to recover the debts as outlined in the Debt and Credit control policy are utilized. - 8.5 Provision for bad debts on municipal accounts will therefore be calculated as follows:

+8.5.1 Impairment Approach